igrorp/pre-miRNA-plot/README.md

 ---

+<h1 align="center"> Welcome to premiRNAplot!</h1>
+<p></p>

 ---

-<h1 align="center> Welcome to premiRNAplot! </h1>
-<p></p>
 <p>PremiRNAplot is a Python 3.5+ library with a command line interface for extracting features and generating multiple custom images of miRNA precursors.
 It provides over a 100 different features that can be used to train and test machine learning algorithms for the correct prediction and classification of pre-miRNAs.</p>
 <p>It's based on RNAfold and RNAplot from Vienna RNA and simplifies feature obtention and calculation.
 It also allows you to produce beautiful, costumizable and publication-ready images of the secondary structure of these precursors, highlighting the position of the miRNAs sequences within them.</p>
 <ol>
 	<li> <a href="#installation">Installation</a><br>